Southern Pimento Cheese Nachos

 Instructions

-• While peppers are roasting, brown the chorizo in a skillet over medium heat.
+• While peppers are roasting, render the chorizo in a skillet over medium heat.
+Do not render out all of the fat, rather just enough to crisp it.
 Turn out onto paper towels to drain.
-Select an oven-safe platter or carbon steel skillet and set aside.
+Select an oven-safe platter or cast iron skillet and set aside.

 12 oz chorizo sausage